Spoiler alert: It probably is. But only if you live in something considerably larger than a one-bedroom condo.

 Some people eagerly await Domino’s Pizza coupons in their junk mail (three-topping pizzas, $7.99 each).
 Others, like the late Senator Everett Dirksen of Illinois, see the world through a very different prism indeed: “A billion here, a billion there, and pretty soon you’re talking about real money.”
 Dangle a freshly-listed colonial with stainless appliances and the mandatory Live Laugh Love stenciled on a bedroom wall in front of a mix of those people and you get 2021’s real estate version of 1871’s Through the Looking Glass.

 The 2021 Home Buying Craze has much in common with The Great Toilet Paper Craze of 2020.
-A Patient Zero noticed that toilet paper/houses would soon be in short supply and struck quickly and noisily, setting off an avalanche of buyers rushing headlong into the fray, panicked that they may be left out of the club of toilet paper/house owners and snatching up whatever they could like bedazzled tweeners at a Justin Bieber-branded scrunchie giveaway.
+A Patient Zero noticed that toilet paper/houses would soon be in short supply and struck quickly and noisily, setting off an avalanche of buyers rushing headlong into the fray, panicked that they may be left out of the club of toilet paper/house owners and snatching up whatever they could like bedazzled tweeners at an Asher Angel-branded scrunchie giveaway.

 The results were as dramatic as they were expected.
 Buyers made offers many thousands of dollars over any rational baseline, forgoing home inspections and appraisals.
 Those with a down payment never stood a chance; cash offers floated to the top of the heap like expired fish in a kindergarten aquarium.
 Fewer than 15 offers on a property was considered a slow weekend, with the record being set at the aforementioned 34.